ddspog/mongo/README.md

 mongo.Connect()
 defer mongo.Disconnect()

-// You can use mgo known functions with mongo.CurrentSession() or
+// You can use mgo known functions with mongo.Session().
+If you
-// mongo.Mongo().
-If you want to use only the Database object to
+// want to use only the Database object to handle the operations on
-// handle the operations on MongoDB with a handler, use: mongo.ConsumeDatabaseOnSession(func(db elements.Databaser) {
+// MongoDB with a handler, use: mongo.ConsumeDatabaseOnSession(func(db elements.Databaser) {
-    // Make db object available on handlers. p := handler.NewProductHandler()
+    // Use db for operation on collections. db.C("products").Insert(document)
-    p.Link(db)

     // ...
 Do other operations.
 })